Put88tia77/-Put88tia77/README.md

 - 👋 Hi, I’m @Put88tia77, What I am aspiring to is to fortify the transparency in working environments. create Open door policy that can be combined with HRM an AI technologies .laying the IT highway strure that is not complicated to users in organizations, for those whose only know the hardware playground and less versed on how softtware systems fuctions.
-- 👀 since i can remember,I’m interested in serving the human beings with layaltty - "moral clarity" for grown ups.
+- 👀 since i can remember,I’m interested in serving the human beings with layalty - "moral clarity" for grown ups.
 - 🌱 I’m currently learning and want to become one of the best developer one would aspire to hire or merge with.anyway. :))
 - 💞️ I’m looking to collaborate on the open source environment with flamboyant developers.
 - 📫 How to reach me , on the open source comunity.